snowyu/iDB/wiki/spec.md

 ## Value Type Descriptor

-the ".type" is the value type descriptor for the key. the ".value" is the value's content for the key if any. the ".version" is the value type spec version if any.
+* the ".type" is the value type descriptor for the key.
+* the ".value" is the value's content for the key if any.
+* the ".version" is the value type spec version if any.
+* the ".keys" is the collection of keys in the current level(Dict) if any.
+  * Spec v1: the key list in the dict. seperate by "\n" (optional)
+  * Spec v2: the key and type list in the dict. seperate by "\n" (optional)
+    * key:type\n

 ## Value Type